Arksine/klipper/docs/Config_Reference.md

 #   set to a non-zero value it must be within the range of z-values in
 #   the mesh.
 Users that wish to converge to the z homing position
 #   should set this to 0.
 Default is the average z value of the mesh.
-#split_delta_z: .025
-#   The amount of Z difference (in mm) along a move that will trigger
-#   a split.
-Default is .025.
-#move_check_distance: 5.0
-#   The distance (in mm) along a move to check for split_delta_z.
-#   This is also the minimum length that a move can be split.
-Default
-#   is 5.0.
 #mesh_pps: 2, 2
 #   A comma separated pair of integers X, Y defining the number of
 #   points per segment to interpolate in the mesh along each axis.
 A